 Awning windows look fantastic.
 There are now lines interrupting your view of the outside world.
 The single sash allows maximum light into your home.

 Unfortunately, Awning windows can only be cleaned from the outside.
-If you enjoy climbing up a ladder while caring cleaning supplies, then it’s no problem for you!
+If you enjoy climbing up a ladder while caring for cleaning supplies, then it’s no problem for you!
 For those that are more vertically challenged or don’t enjoy heights or climbing while trying to carry things, it’s probably best that the awning windows remain on the ground level.
-You may even want to rethink installing them in your window well, unless you want to hang out with spiders while you scrub.
+You may even want to rethink installing them in your window well unless you want to hang out with spiders while you scrub.

 Keep in mind that having the awning window at ground level can still cause a problem or two.
 The awning moves outward, and this can cause issues for a clumsy, unobservant, or distracted passerby, bumping heads or shins, or elbows, or whatever body part is at the level of the awning could become a hazard so avoid placing the windows in areas like decks or patios.